Black Friday 2022 deals—shop the biggest deals of the year

 Prices were accurate at the time this article was published but may change over time.

-This article originally appeared on Reviewed: 120+ Best Black Friday deals of 2022: Save on TVs, laptops and more
+This article originally appeared on Reviewed: Black Friday 2022: 120+ best deals to shop right now

-Note: Editor's Note: See the latest version of this story here.